 |Home |Vita |Data & Code |Papers |Contact|

 I am an Associate Professor of Politics and Data Science at New York University.
 I am the Deputy Director and the Director of Graduate Studies at the Center for Data Science, and Chair of the Education and Training Working Group of the Moore-Sloan Data Science Environment.
 On this site, you can find a copy of my vita (pdf), data, code and some of my working papers.

 I specialize in political methodology and legislative behavior, with an interest in the application of texts-as-data, Bayesian statistics, item response theory and generalized linear models in political science.
 My substantive field is comparative politics, and I focus primarily on the United Kingdom.
 I'm especially interested in British Political Development for the period after the Great Reform Act.

 I received my PhD from the University of Rochester, Department of Political Science, in 2008.
-From 2008, I was an Assistant Professor and then the John L. Loeb Associate Professor of the Social Sciences in the Department of Government at Harvard University.
+From 2008 to 2015, I was an Assistant Professor and then the John L. Loeb Associate Professor of the Social Sciences in the Department of Government at Harvard University.

 I am the faculty coordinator for the NYU Text-as-Data speaker series.